FREQUENTLY ASKED QUESTIONS

 Depending on the previous shipping line or the container leasing company that previously owned the container, you might need to go through a neutralization process.

 What does it mean to neutralize a shipping container?

 Basically, the previous owner of the container does not want to be associated with any activities with that container after it’s been sold to another person.
 That’s because they no longer have any ownership over that equipment.

 In order to neutralize a shipping container, the following elements should be removed (or covered) by paint.
 This way the container won’t be identifiable by those signs, such as: logos, side prefix codes, CSC prefix codes and corner casting stamps.

 What if I have a hard time opening the container doors?

-The first thing customers must pay attention to is to prepare the ground before we deliver the container.
-Having a flat bottom can cause trouble for doors to be open and closed since that affects the container's structure.
+The first thing customers must pay attention to is the following: Prepare the ground before we deliver the container.
+Not having a leveled ground can cause trouble for doors to be open and closed since that affects the container’s structure.
 We always recommend our customers buy some industrial lubricants found at most hardware stores because these are used containers.
 Also, if you place wood blocks under the door frame at the corner post, this is very helpful and should solve the problem.

 What if my container smells?

 It’s not very uncommon for a container to have an odor, but the easiest way to get rid of this is to let your container doors open overnight, and the smell should go away.
 If you stop by your local hardware store, they should have industrial strength odor neutralizers that will get the job done!